FVITech/Web2020-CSS/README.md

 # Web2020 - CSS:  Syllabus  :tada:

-### 00: Tooling: Making Sure We are All the Same Page
+### 00: Tooling: Making Sure We are All on the Same Page
 - New user account
 - Chrome Check
 - Slack: Web or Desktop